 Be Respectful

-- Have a license and know the local fishing regulations, which can vary from water body to water body and even in different stretches of the same water body.
+- Have a license and know the local fishing regulations, which can vary from water body to water body, in different stretches of the same water body, and throughout a fishing season.

 - Consider primarily catch-and-release fishing, especially when and where you’re catching resident, wild (i.e., not stocked by your local game department) fish.
-This helps keep fish populations and size up for you and other future fishers.
+This helps keep fish populations and sizes up for you and other future fishers.
 If you do catch and release, then please research best practices, such as these for trout.
-In general, that means using barbless hooks (or crushing the barb on barbed hooks), touching fish only with wet hands, keeping the fish in the water until you are ready to take a photo, and giving them time to get their bearings before releasing them into the current.
+In general, that means using barbless hooks (or crushing the barb on barbed hooks), touching fish only with wet hands (if at all), keeping the fish in the water until you are ready to take a photo (if you take one at all), and giving them time to get their bearings before releasing them into the current.

-- If, after researching local fishing regulations as well as making sure you’re not eating native fish, you plan on keeping your fish, please dispatch it swiftly after landing it, such as with a swift blow to the back of the head.
+- If, after researching local fishing regulations and making sure you’re not eating native fish, you plan on keeping your fish, please dispatch it swiftly after landing it, such as with a swift blow to the back of the head.

 - As with any outdoor outing, practice Leave No Trace principles.